top of page

 The only exception is for under-age attendees.
 If your driver was not yet 21 and obtained alcohol at a party or hotel, the person who hosted the party or paid for the minor to gain entrance to the event could face responsibility for damages.

-For more information about what you can do to seek compensation after being hit by a drunk driver, contact us at Shay & Associates.
+For more information about what you can do to seek compensation after being hit by a drunk driver, contact a personal injury lawyer at Shay & Associates.

 bottom of page